 Mind Games Camp (radio transcript)

-Mind Games Camp 2023There’s one thing we do here at Probe that is my favorite part of ministry.
-Our Student Mind Games Camp is a week-long, total immersion, give-it-all-we’ve-got experience for high school and college students that changes minds and hearts forever.
+There’s one thing we do here at Probe that is my favorite part of ministry.
+Our Mind Games Camp is a week-long, total immersion, give-it-all-we’ve-got experience for high school and college students that changes minds and hearts forever.

-Beautiful Camp Copass in the Dallas-Ft.
-Worth area is surrounded by a lake on three sides and it feels very secluded—even though it’s not far from the Dallas-Ft.
+download-podcast Beautiful Camp Copass in the Dallas-Ft.
+Worth area is surrounded by a lake on three sides and it feels very seclude—even though it’s not far from the Dallas-Ft.
 Worth airport, so students can easily fly in.
 We teach Christian students how to think biblically on a wide range of subjects: understanding how others think as they understand their worldviews, how they can know that Christianity is true, creation and evolution, human nature, the differences between guys and girls, the problem of evil and the value of suffering, campus Christianity, and even how to watch a movie with their brain turned on.
-They learn about Islam, a compassionate but biblical view of homosexuality, different views of science and Earth-history, and genetic engineering.
+They learn about a compassionate but biblical view of LGBT, different views of science and Earth-history, and genetic engineering.

 Returning campers get to experience what is always a highlight for our students, a special alumni track with new lectures in an intimate, personal setting.
 The alumni always tell the first-timers what an amazing difference it makes to come back a second or even third time, because they get so much more out of the conference than they ever thought possible.

 The Probe teachers don’t just give the lectures, though; we continue conversations at meals where we eat and visit with the students instead of each other.
 We break up into discussion groups to help the students process what they’re learning in the sessions.
 There is free time every afternoon and evening to hike, swim, play basketball or card games, read or nap.
 Or of course, just hang out with new friends.
+The students are delighted to meet other thinking Christians from all over the country, students eager to think and grow in their faith as they learn to love God with their minds together.
+They enjoy getting to know us as the instructors, too.
+We’re not only available the whole week; we look for opportunities to engage in conversations that will encourage and affirm what God is doing in the minds and hearts of these precious young people.

-We’ll be talking about Mind Games in this article, but you can go to our website, Probe.org/mindgames, and check out our videos, a typical week’s schedule, and lots of other information.
-In the next sections you’ll hear a little bit from several lecturers, and also from several of our Mind Games alumni.
+We talk about Mind Games in this article, but you can go to our website, MindGamesCamp.com, and check out our videos, a typical week’s schedule, and lots of other information.
+In the next sections you’ll hear a little bit from several instructors, and also from several of our Mind Games alumni.

 Sneak Peek of Probe Lectures